Geography Key Stage 4

 Homework and how Parents/Carers Support Learning

 All homework is set on Edulink which is an app and website available to students and parents/carers.
 Further information and a video about how to find homework on Edulink is available on our Homework page.

 These are the principles which underpin our homework.

-Homework is set via our Edulink platform to help students in keeping organised with their independent study demands.
+Homework is set via our Edulink platform to help students to keep organised with their independent study demands.
 These homework tasks largely centre around application of their learning to exam question contexts to help them build fluency and confidence for the exam setting that ultimately determines their grade.
-While standard homework tasks are available, staff will often deployment tailored homework tasks where they see a need for practice.
+While standard homework tasks are available, staff will often deploy tailored homework tasks where they see a need for practice.

 Useful Geography Resources

 There are a number of resources that can support students at key stage 4.